joho/sqltocsv/README.md

 ## License

-&copy [John Barton](http://whoisjohnbarton.com/) but under MIT (see [LICENSE](LICENSE)) except for fakedb_test.go which I lifted from the Go standard library and is under BSD and I am unsure what that means legally.
+&copy; [John Barton](http://whoisjohnbarton.com/) but under MIT (see [LICENSE](LICENSE)) except for fakedb_test.go which I lifted from the Go standard library and is under BSD and I am unsure what that means legally.